 N13: Reference point between the UDM and Authentication Server function the AUSF.

-N14: Reference point between two AMFs.
+N14: Reference point between two AMFs for AMF re-allocation and AMF to AMF information transfer.
+This reference point can be used either intra-PLMN or inter PLMN (e.g. in the case of inter PLMN mobility).

 N15: Reference point between the PCF and the AMF in the case of non-roaming scenario, PCF in the visited network and AMF in the case of roaming scenario.